yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 track, a room for 250-300 listeners, and a very well selected list of speakers.
 I believe that most conferences are shooting themselves in the foot trying to please the audience by inviting too many speakers.
-Instead, do your homework right&mdash;select the best speakers and don't make listeners walk from track to track cursing you for the mediocre speeches.
+Instead, do your homework right---select the best speakers and don't make listeners walk from track to track cursing you for the mediocre speeches.
 Choosing speakers is your job!
 Don't delegate it to your audience.